afinlay5/MBFTournamentMobile/README.md

 - CPU <>

 # License Stipulations
-- Use pursuant to cost in Play store,
+- Use pursuant to cost in Google Play store, Apple App Store.
+- In-app purchases are optional and may be available.
 - Free to contribute.
 - Not free to re-publish source code or fork the source code repository.
 - Not free to distribute binaries or any derivative of the source code.